Authors: Shashwat Chitnis and Richard Cosgrove

 High fastball rate: 36% with Twins, 43% with Astros

-Vazquez’s changeup tunnels his fastball but then drops off.
-Tunneling pitches like this cause hitters to be off balance.
-Scott should strive to develop a changeup to have a Bauer Unit of about 22 which is similar to Vazquez.
+Vazquez’s changeup tunnels his fastball , to then have a sharp drop off.
+Tunneling pitches like this cause hitters to be off-balance.
+Scott should strive to develop a changeup to have a Bauer Unit of about 22, which is similar to Vazquez.
 This will allow him to have a pitch that he could throw up in the zone (fastball) and down (changeup) in the zone.
 His slider will be able to come to his swing and miss pitch.
 By doing this with Scott, the Orioles will now have a “Felipe Vazquez” for roughly $3 million less.
-After working with Scott to develop this pitch, the Orioles need to bring him back in the role that he had in 2017 for the Bowie Baysox.
-Pitching 3 innings every 5th day.
+After working with Scott to develop this pitch, the Orioles need to bring him back in the role that he had in 2017 for the Bowie Baysox — pitching 3 innings every 5th day.
 This would allow him to work on his new off-speed pitch and new fastball approach while also working on his mechanics.
-Tanner is a hard-throwing lefty but he struggles at times throwing strikes.
+Tanner is a hard-throwing lefty, but he struggles at times, throwing strikes.
 In 2018, he walked a batter every 1.9 innings, which is an alarming rate.
 The Orioles could see benefit from sending him down to Triple-A Norfolk to work out those kinks and his new approach on the mound.
 Once he proves he has mastered his new pitches and fastball, we should see him pitching at Camden Yards.
 The three-inning starts, worked for Scott in 2017, as he finished that year with a 2.22 ERA and being selected to MLB’s Futures Game.
 But the next season in 2018, Baltimore sent him back to the bullpen setting him up for that unsuccessful season of a 5.40 ERA.
-If Baltimore sends him back into that role with an addition with one pitch and better utilizing his fastball, he will bloom into that prospect he was projected to be in the big leagues.
+If Baltimore sends him back into that role with the addition of one pitch and better utilizing his fastball, he will bloom into that prospect he was projected to be in the big leagues.